2024 Net-Worth Update: Millionaires

 A fiscal fast is a short period of all-out frugal effort.
 For the upcoming period, I’m going to look at some of the following strategies:

-• Pantry challenge: A couple of times a year, I challenge myself to only purchase dairy and produce for a month.
+• Pantry challenge: A couple of times a year, I challenge myself to limit grocery purchases to dairy and produce for a month.
 I make every effort to use up frozen food, canned goods, and pantry stuffs.
-I’m staring down a gigantic bag of kidney beans, a mishmash of pasta shapes in tiny amounts, and umpteen cans of tomatoes.
-Beyond that, I am going to suck it up and Aldi as much as possible.
-I have nothing against Aldi as a concept, obviously, it’s just that my store in Brooklyn is a place where angels fear to tread.
-I’m scared of the cashiers, the shoppers, and the roof parking lot.
-But I will be brave…
+At the moment, I’m staring down a gigantic bag of kidney beans, a mishmash of pasta shapes in tiny amounts, and umpteen cans of tomatoes.
+Beyond that, I’m going to suck it up and shop at Aldi as much as possible.
+I have nothing against Aldi as a concept, obviously, it’s just that my store in here in south Brooklyn is a place where angels fear to tread.
+I’m scared of the cashiers, the shoppers, and the roof parking lot… and the milk area often looks like it has been ransacked by looters.

 • Mining for credit card gold: Right now our go-to credit card is the Chase Sapphire Preferred.
-It’s a great card for travel, and right now we have 84,000 points, which will offset our travel costs to Canada.
+It’s a great card for travel and dining, and we’ve amassed 84,000 points since last utilizing a bunch for flights to Canada.
 Awesome.
-But with our new priority of cash, we are looking add to the Chase Freedom Unlimited to our wallets.
-Speaking of cash-back cards, I have a quick update.
-Per my 2023 annual update, we did actually get a Chase Amazon Prime Visa.
-Since opening that card 11 months ago, we have made $300 in balance credit.
+But with our new priority of cash, we’re looking to add the Chase Freedom Unlimited to our wallets.
+That, together with our Chase Amazon Prime Visa, will make a trifecta of Chase cards in our arsenal.
+Speaking of the Chase Amazon Prime Visa, since opening that card 11 months ago, we have made $300 in balance credit.
 Easiest money ever.

 • Ebay sales: My husband is a collector and has some memorabilia he can offload.
 We’re going to set up shop on ebay and see how much of this we can turn into cash.